Korean phonology

-The phonology of the Korean language covers the language's distinct, meaningful sounds (19 consonants and 7 vowels in the standard Seoul dialect) and the rules governing how those sounds interact with each other.
+The phonology of the Korean language covers the language's phonemic, or distinct and meaningful, sounds (19 consonants and 7 vowels in the standard Seoul dialect) and the rules governing how those sounds interact with each other.
 This article is a technical description of the phonetics and phonology of Korean.
 Unless otherwise noted, statements in this article refer to the South Korean standard language based on the Seoul dialect.